chinapedia/wikipedia.abstract.en/Page/Chemical_reaction.md

 Photochemical reactions

-Paterno-Buchi_reaction.svg, a photoexcited carbonyl group is added to an unexcited olefin, yielding an oxetane.]]
+, a photoexcited carbonyl group is added to an unexcited olefin, yielding an oxetane.]]
 In photochemical reactions, atoms and molecules absorb energy (photons) of the illumination light and convert into an excited state.
 They can then release this energy by breaking chemical bonds, thereby producing radicals.
 Photochemical reactions include hydrogen–oxygen reactions, radical polymerization, chain reactions and rearrangement reactions.[36]

 Many important processes involve photochemistry.
 The premier example is photosynthesis, in which most plants use solar energy to convert carbon dioxide and water into glucose, disposing of oxygen as a side-product.
 Humans rely on photochemistry for the formation of vitamin D, and vision is initiated by a photochemical reaction of rhodopsin.[37]
 In fireflies, an enzyme in the abdomen catalyzes a reaction that results in bioluminescence.[38]
 Many significant photochemical reactions, such as ozone formation, occur in the Earth atmosphere and constitute atmospheric chemistry.

 Catalysis

-Activation_energy.svg Pot_catalytique_vue_de_la_structure.jpgs in order to maximize their surface area.
+s in order to maximize their surface area.
 This exhaust converter is from a Peugeot 106 S2 1100]]

 In catalysis, the reaction does not proceed directly, but through reaction with a third substance known as catalyst.
 Although the catalyst takes part in the reaction, it is returned to its original state by the end of the reaction and so is not consumed.
 However, it can be inhibited, deactivated or destroyed by secondary processes.
 Catalysts can be used in a different phase (heterogeneous) or in the same phase (homogeneous) as the reactants.
 In heterogeneous catalysis, typical secondary processes include coking where the catalyst becomes covered by polymeric side products.
 Additionally, heterogeneous catalysts can dissolve into the solution in a solid–liquid system or evaporate in a solid–gas system.
 Catalysts can only speed up the reaction – chemicals that slow down the reaction are called inhibitors.[39][40]
 Substances that increase the activity of catalysts are called promoters, and substances that deactivate catalysts are called catalytic poisons.
 With a catalyst, a reaction which is kinetically inhibited by a high activation energy can take place in circumvention of this activation energy.